• Skip to primary navigation

 Rachel: “I think most of the pressure to grow comes from myself.
 Probably because I’m an overachiever, but mainly because of the inherent pressure to be able to continue to financially support yourself and your team.
 I’m really pleased at how the brand continues to grow, very organically.
 We don’t have any machine behind us, no agencies or huge PR influence, but we do have a real community of fans and followers who love the product.
 I wouldn’t want it any other way.”

-Beauty Fashion Interview
+Interview Beauty Fashion

 What To Read Next